 - 1. Best management practices shall be utilized to minimize adverse effects to air quality and noise levels, including the use of emission control devices and noise attenuating devices. - 2.
 Noise shall be kept within acceptable levels at all times in conformance with HAR Title 11 § 46 Community Noise Control, State Department of Health, Public Health Regulations.
-The contractor shall obtain and pay for a community noise permit from the State Department of Health when equipment or other devices emit noise at levels exceeding the allowable limits. - 3.
-Construction equipment shall be equipped with suitable mufflers to maintain noise within levels complying with applicable regulations. - 4.
-Starting of construction equipment meeting allowable noise limits shall not be done prior to 7:00 a.m. without prior approval of the Engineer.
+The contractor shall obtain and pay for a community noise permit from the State Department of Health when equipment or other devices emit noise at levels exceeding the allowable limits.

+- 3. Construction equipment shall be equipped with suitable mufflers to maintain noise within levels complying with applicable regulations. - 4.
+Starting of equipment meeting allowable noise limits shall not be done prior to 7:00 a.m. without prior approval.
 Equipment exceeding allowable noise limits shall not be started up prior to 7:30 a.m.
+Equipment meeting allowable noise limits shall not be done after 10:00 p.m. without prior approval. - 5.
+Make the maximum use of low-noise-emission products, as certified by the EPA.

-8.9 Dust Control:
+9.11 Dust Control